Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 - Clothing: rain jacket, warm layer, hat, gloves, change of shirt, sleeping socks

-- Sun: sunscreen, sunglasses, headwear
+- Sun: sunscreen, sunglasses, head covering

 - Water: bottles or hydration system, purification according to tour standards